efJerryYang/chatgpt-cli/README.md

 ## Prequisites

-To use ChatGPT CLI, you'll need to have Python 3.x installed on your machine.
+To use ChatGPT CLI, you'll need to have `Python>=3.8` installed on your machine.
 You can type `python -V` in your command line to see your python version, and the output of this command would look like this:

 ```sh
 Python 3.11.2